 - Purchase process: Here you take the typical phases of the customer journey (see above) and list them horizontally, for example.

 - Activities: What do the people in question do at each stage?
-Do they talk to friends or colleagues?
+Are they talking to friends or colleagues?
 Do they search on Google?
 Do they use a trial offer on your website?

 - Emotions: How does the persona feel at each point of the customer journey?
 What worries and thoughts are there?